devicefactory/df1-manual/README.md

 DF1 marks our first foray into connected device.
 We created DF1 so that we can learn, have fun, and invite others to join us in hacking with it.

-Below you'll find topics that are broadly separated by the different platfroms from which you can communicate with DF1.
+Below you'll find topics that are broadly separated by the different platforms from which you can communicate with DF1.

 ## Tutorials